soderlind/multisite-exporter/readme.txt

 * WordPress Multisite installation
 * PHP 7.0 or higher
-* Action Scheduler library (included)
+* Action Scheduler library (included via Composer in vendor/woocommerce/action-scheduler/)

 == Installation ==

 1. Upload the `multisite-exporter` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress Network Admin
-3. Make sure the Action Scheduler library is installed (included via Composer)
+3. Make sure the Action Scheduler library is installed (included via Composer in vendor/woocommerce/action-scheduler/)
 4. Go to MS Exporter → Multisite Exporter to start using the plugin

 == Usage ==